- Helping Clients with Their Legal Challenges for over 30 Years

 Defenses Against Drug Sale Charges in FL

 There is hope if you have been arrested for drug sale or possession of drugs for sale.
-Although you face a serious felony charge, there are defenses that your Tampa drug sales attorney can use.
-At Taracks & Associates, one potential way that we could fight to get your drug charges dismissed or reduced is by calling into question how the evidence was obtained.
+Although you face a serious felony charge, there are defenses that your Tampa drug possession attorney at Taracks & Associates can use. one potential way that we could fight to get your drug charges dismissed or reduced is by calling into question how the evidence was obtained.
 Evidence cannot be used in the court of law if it was obtained illegally and without a proper warrant.
 Without evidence, your criminal charges may not have grounds and could consequently be dropped.
 We may also be able to contest intent.
 If you were arrested for “possession for sale,” we could potentially make a case that you were in possession of the drug for personal use, not for sale or distribution.

 After an arrest for a drug sale crime, you have the right to remain silent and you have the right to an attorney.
 We suggest that you utilize both these rights by refusing to answer the law enforcement officers’ questions until you have obtained legal counsel from our Tampa drug crime defense attorney.
 We have handled hundreds of criminal trials and have also been successful in resolving many cases before they reach trial.